JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 changed suddenly to scarlet.

 “My son is a mean-spirited hound!” cried this furious old worldling.
-“In justice to myself as his father–not in justice to HIM–I beg to ask you, Miss Verinder, what complaint you have to make of Mr. Godfrey Ablewhite?”
+“In justice to myself as his father–not in justice to _Him_–I beg to ask you, Miss Verinder, what complaint you have to make of Mr. Godfrey Ablewhite?”